-5 If developmental care cannot be differentiated then all adult and childcare can be aligned to 'Human health and social work activities'.
+&lt;sup>8 If developmental care cannot be differentiated then all adult and childcare can be aligned to 'Human health and social work activities'.

-6 Although this category is described as 'for own-use', if there is volunteering that can't be allocated to a particular type of unpaid household service work, then it may also need to be allocated to this category even though it would technically be better described as 'for use by others'.
+&lt;sup>9 Although this category is described as 'for own-use', if there is volunteering that can't be allocated to a particular type of unpaid household service work, then it may also need to be allocated to this category even though it would technically be better described as 'for use by others'.
 If deemed preferable, an alternative might be to create another activity category to allocate volunteering activity that is not defined elsewhere.